albertosantiago/BabyHelper/README.md

 # BabyHelper

-Project made with React Native for management and notation of babies requirements
+Project made with React Native for management and notation of babies requirements.

+Share pictures, videos and the evolution of your family with your closest circle.